 Yes.
 Our homes generate about 80% less waste than standard site-built homes.
 In addition, because we focus on energy efficiency, your home will require less energy and natural resources to maintain and enjoy.

 Yes.
 However, there are some additional costs associated with LEED certified homes because of additional inspections, testing and planning.
 In general, a LEED certified homes cost about 10% more.

 That depends on the home.
 Please refer to the specific home you are interested in for shipping costs.

-From 1 to 4 months depending on our workload at the time you order.
+From 1 to 6 months depending on our workload and committed orders at the time you place your order.

 Most of the time.
 We are usually rotating different model units at our factory in Pocatello ID.
+We currently have a new, more permanent model unit under construction at our factory in Cedar City.
 Contact us to find out if we do at the time.

 Over 20 years as a general contractor.
 We’ve built over 500 homes.
-We’ve been building prefab modular units since 2009.
+We’ve been building prefab kit homes since 2009.

 We offer discounts to investors or resellers buying multiple homes.

 We do not act as the general contractor, only as the kit home provider.
 We work thorough local contractors who act as the general contractor.
 We ship the prefab kit home or modular units and provide all the plans, documents and engineering needed for the onsite construction.
 However, assembling the kit home or setting the modular home and all the onsite work is done through a local contractor or dealer.
 Please contact us to see if we have a dealer in your area.

 We offer a full warranty against manufactures defects.